ZeroPoint cheat sheet: chicken and turkey

 Do chicken tenderloins and thigh meat have a Points value?

 Chicken tenderloins are a ZeroPoint food as they are the leanest part of the chicken breast.
 Chicken thighs have a Points value as this cut contains a higher amount of fat than the tenderloin or breast.
 But that doesn't mean you shouldn't eat them!
 They can be enjoyed within your Points Budget.

 If chicken or turkey breast is used to make jerky, is it a ZeroPoint food?

 Afraid not.
 Jerky is a dried form of meat and has higher calories per ounce, so it won’t be one of your ZeroPoint foods.
 It’s also more of a snack food, so it’s easier to overeat.
 That’s why we ask you to track it.

 How will I know if my chicken or turkey is actually skinless breast or another part of the bird?

-Turkey and chicken breast is white meat, so if you’re eating a product that is visibly white meat compared to darker meat and is skinless, it will be a ZeroPoint food.
-The SmartPoints values in My Day will be the most up-to-date.
-If values are not what you expected, it’s likely that food is not actually a ZeroPoint food.
+Take a good look at it.
+Turkey and chicken breast are white meat, so if you’re eating a product that is visibly light compared to darker meat and is skinless, it's the breast meat.
+The Points values in your WW app will be the most up-to-date.

-If the packaged food is in our database, the SmartPoints value shown will have the ZeroPoint ingredients removed, assuming they are actually 0.
+If the packaged food is in our database, the Points value shown will have the ZeroPoint ingredients removed, assuming they are actually 0.
 (For example, deli turkey is not a ZeroPoint food.)